Romulus and Remus

 In Roman mythology, Romulus and Remus ([ˈroːmʊlʊs], [ˈrɛmʊs]) are twin brothers whose story tells of the events that led to the founding of the city of Rome and the Roman Kingdom by Romulus, following his fratricide of Remus.
 The image of a she-wolf suckling the twins in their infancy has been a symbol of the city of Rome and the ancient Romans since at least the 3rd century BC.
-Although the tale takes place before the founding of Rome around 750 BC, the earliest known written account of the myth is from the late 3rd century BC.
-Possible historical bases for the story, and interpretations of its various local variants, are subjects of ongoing debate.
+Although the tale takes place before the founding of Rome in 753 BC, the earliest known written account of the myth is from the late 3rd century BC.
+Possible historical bases for the story, and interpretations of its local variants, are subjects of ongoing debate.